TIBCOSoftware/snappy-connectors/jdbc-stream-connector/README.md

 ## Quickstart for JDBC Stream Connector

-SnappyData Enterprise provides a JDBC stream connector.
+SnappyData provides a JDBC stream connector.
 In this quickstart, we talk about how a SnappyData's smart connector application can use the JDBC streaming connector to pull changed data from Microsoft SQL Server as a stream.

 ### Start SnappyData Cluster